 Myth # 2 – That stress is the #1 cause

 Infertility is a medical condition with a whole range of factors.
-Some of the leading causes of infertility in women are PCOS and Endometriosis and the fact of the matter is, no amount of yoga, meditation or journalling will rectify these conditions.
+Some of the leading causes of infertility in women are PCOS and Endometriosis and the fact of the matter is, no amount of yoga, meditation or journalling will rectify these conditions, although engaging in mind body programs, yoga, meditation etc may dramatically improve symptoms.

 Myth #3 – That stress has no impact